awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile-S3-source.md

 s3:ListAllMyBuckets

-Permissions to access the Amazon S3 bucket where the object is stored
+Permissions to access the S3 bucket where the object is stored
 + s3:GetBucketLocation
 + s3:GetBucketVersioning
 + s3:ListBucket